dulibrarytech/living-library/README.md

   (i.e. `HOST + API_ROUTE + "?api_key=" + API_KEY`), where `HOST`, `API_ROUTE`,
   and `API_KEY` are defined in your `.env` file

+### Frontend Example

+Here is an example of [code that integrates with this API](https://github.com/dulibrarytech/donordb/tree/master/libs/livingLibrary).

+In particular, see `get.js` and `postPutDelete.js` from above link.

 ### Maintainers

 @scottsalvaggio